Key takeaways

 Always pay your bills on time.
 Late payments can drag down your score and stay on your credit report for up to seven years.
 More recent late payments will hurt your score more.

 Set up autopay or reminders so that you never miss a bill.
-If you think you’re going to be late, call your issuer as soon as possible.
+If you think you’re going to be late, call your card issuer as soon as possible.
 A lot of times they won’t report until a payment is over 30 days late.

 2. Always pay in full